Some results on injectivity and multistationarity in chemical reaction networks: Extensions and examples

 {\tt Report.} General kinetics. $G_\Gamma$ satisfies Condition~($*$), and $\Gamma$ is hence SSD and $r$-SSD by Theorem~\ref{thmCRN1}.
 Thus both claims \apostt{IC1} and \apostt{IC2} hold.
 As the system is simply reversible, PC2 is automatic (Remark~\ref{concordtopersist}), and as BC1 also holds, each nontrivial stoichiometry class contains a unique equilibrium, which is positive (Remark~\ref{remplus}).

-{\tt Remark.} This system also satisfies certain conditions of Theorem~2 in \cite{angelileenheersontag}, and of Theorem 2.2 in \cite{donnellbanaji}.
+{\tt Remark.} This system also satisfies certain conditions of Theorem~2 in Angeli et al. \cite{angelileenheersontag}, and of Theorem 2.2 in Donnell and Banaji \cite{donnellbanaji}.
 Either of these theorems can be used to infer that (with general kinetics) all initial conditions on any nontrivial stoichiometry class converge to an equilibrium which is positive and is the unique equilibrium on its stoichiometry class. \end{example}